 Best AirPods Pro deals right now

 The price-comparison widget below gathers the latest and best prices on the AirPods Pro from the major retailers so you can be sure not to miss out on any deals.

 Best AirPods deals right now

-The price-comparison widget below gathers the latest and best prices on the AirPods from the major retailers.
+The price-comparison widgets below gather the latest and best prices on the AirPods from the major retailers.

 How to get a good deal on AirPods